alexbinks/tessilator/docs/_build/html/_sources/howtouse.rst.txt

 How to use
 ==========

-There are two YES TWO ways in which the user can supply input to run the tessilator - either straight from the command line if a program is designed to run from start to finish from one single command line prompt.
+There are two ways in which the user can supply input to run the tessilator - either straight from the command line if a program is designed to run from start to finish from one single command line prompt.
 The alternative is to call the function